 For many horses and farm owners/managers, dry lots are awesome, easy, and a breeze to clean!

 Sand is a great footing choice for some climates.

-- Let your “metabolically challenged” horses hang outside for all the day and night!
-If you have a horse with insulin resistance, cushing’s, or past laminitis, a dry lot is the perfect grass free zone for getting turn out, sunshine, and bonding with buddies.
+- Let your “metabolically challenged” horses hang outside all day and night!
+If you have a horse with insulin resistance, Cushing’s, or past laminitis, a dry lot is the perfect grass-free zone for getting turnout, sunshine, and bonding with buddies.

 - Give your pastures a rest!
 If you are lucky enough to have pastures, you likely have a rotation so that the grass can replenish.
 Using dry lots for your pastures lets the good grass come back.

 - You may be battling major drought (and therefore yucky pasture) situations, and having a good dry lot gives your some horse turnout management options.